Eejain/academic-kickstart/content/slides/edutech_w4.md

 ---
 ####  Reinforcements in a traditional classroom are often...

-- Inconsistent: not all students, all improvements can be acknowledged
+- Inconsistent: not all students, all improvements can be acknowledged due to large class size
 - Vague: students are confused about their progress
-- Singular: score
+- Singular: score,  teacher's evaluation

 ---
 ####  Punishments in the game are...